Yikes, those colored bars that Instagram adds to stories make your photos look terrible.

 The key to getting Insta-quality pics is to know the aspect ratios they use.
 5:4 with an image size of 1080 x 1920 is the size of a photo for an Instagram Story image.

 If you use any other image size, it places the photo in the center with colored bars above and below.

 How to make pictures fit on Instagram without cropping

-The Snapseed app or Canva are two good options for making images fit on Instagram without cropping.
+To make pictures fit on Instagram without cropping, you can use Canva or Snapseed.
 Snapseed has a Smart Expand feature for image resampling or filling the background in white.
 With Canva, just import, select an Instagram template, then adjust and customize the background and you are good to go.

 Method 1: Using the Snapseed App

 Image manipulation software is the pro route to go.
 PhotoShop is capable of this, but it is pricey for a non-commercial user.
 The free route is to use an app called Snapseed.